Find My School Counselor

 School counselors are available in all AACPS schools, elementary, middle and high.
 The AACPS School Counseling program is fully aligned with Maryland State Department of Education (MSDE) Guidelines and the ASCA National Framework, published by the American School Counselor Association.
 Services vary by level.

 Elementary school counselors deliver classroom lessons on a variety of developmentally appropriate topics, including, but not limited to, personal safety, goal-setting, social interaction, academic success, problem-solving and communication skills.
 They also work in small groups and individually with students on identified topics, as needed.
 Elementary counselors are partners and consultants with school staff and parents to assist with behavior management and developmental challenges.
+To find outmore about the role of elementary school counselors, click here.

-High school counselors advise students on course selection, helping them to make appropriate choices that aliign with their future plans.
+High school counselors advise students on course selection, helping them to make appropriate choices that align with their future plans.
 They provide information on options available to students, including career and technology education, magnet programs, and dual enrollment opportunities at Anne Arundel Community College (AACC).
-They are integral in the post-secondary process, assisting with registration for college entrance exams (PSAT, SAT, ACT), accessing financial aid and scholarchip opportunities.
+They are integral in the post-secondary process, assisting with registration for college entrance exams (PSAT, SAT, ACT), accessing financial aid and scholarship opportunities.
 As at the other levels, they are available to provide counseling support to students who may be experiencing social-emotional challenges or difficulties in the post-secondary process.

 Contact information for school counselors is available on each school's homepage.
 Resources for parents are available here.